Knife Play

 Overview

-Knife play is a high-risk category of consensual BDSM sensation and fear play that uses a sharp implement (most often a knife, sometimes a dagger or sword) to deliver intense tactile sensation and a strong psychological charge.
-Within the community it sits squarely inside edge play: activities at the riskiest end of the spectrum that demand advanced trust, negotiation and skill.
-The interest is in sensation, anticipation and fear held within a negotiated frame, not in causing harm, and it is conventionally distinguished from blood play, the goal is the threat and feel of the blade rather than cutting.
+Knife play is a high-risk form of consensual BDSM sensation and fear play that uses a sharp implement (usually a knife, sometimes a dagger or blunted blade) to deliver intense tactile sensation and a strong psychological charge.
+Also called blade play or knifeplay, it belongs to edge play: the branch of kink at the riskiest end of the spectrum, where advanced trust, negotiation and skill matter most.
+The appeal is anticipation, fear and sensation held inside a negotiated frame, not injury, and the practice is conventionally distinguished from blood play: the draw is the presence and feel of the edge rather than cutting.
+This article covers how knife play is defined, its history in modern kink culture, the psychology of fear play, the limited prevalence data, and the safety and legal framing responsible practitioners insist on.

 History & origins